 - (1) Unless otherwise indicated, each person has sole investment and voting power with respect to the shares indicated, subject to community property laws, where applicable.
-For purposes of computing the percentage of outstanding shares held by each Selling Stockholder on January 1, 1998, any security which such person has the right to acquire within 60 days after such date, is deemed to be outstanding for the purpose of computing the percentage ownership for such person, but is not deemed to be outstanding for the purpose of computing the percentage ownership of any other person. - (2) Based upon 5,503,390 shares of Common Stock issued and outstanding.
+For purposes of computing the percentage of outstanding shares held by each person or group of persons named above on December 15, 1997, any security which such person or group of persons has the right to acquire within 60 days after such date is deemed to be outstanding for the purpose of computing the percentage ownership for such person or persons, but is not deemed to be outstanding for the purpose of computing the percentage ownership for such person or persons, but is not deemed to be outstanding for the purpose of computing the percentage ownership of any other person. - (2) Except as otherwise stated, calculated based upon 5,503,390 shares of Common Stock issued and outstanding. - (3) Does not include shares that may be acquired by the individuals listed upon exercise of options which subsequently may be granted pursuant to the Plan, which shares (if any) will be added to the number of shares listed by one or more supplements to this Prospectus.
+Furthermore, the inclusion in this Prospectus of the stated number of shares does not constitute a commitment to sell any or all of such shares.
+The number of shares offered shall be determined from time to time by each Selling Stockholder at his or her sole discretion. - (4) Represents shares issuable upon the exercise of stock options exercisable within 60 days.
+An additional 90,440 shares issuable upon exercise of stock options will become exercisable over the remaining term of the options. - (5) Calculated based upon 5,749,857 shares of Common Stock issued and outstanding.